 Jim O’Neill is the president of Boeing’s Global Services & Support (GS&S), a business unit of Boeing Defense, Space & Security.
 This thriving business provides customers worldwide with a full spectrum of versatile products, services and total lifecycle solutions.
-GS&S is the Department of Defense’s largest performance-based logistics contractor and an industry leader in providing sustainment solutions for Boeing and select non-Boeing platforms.
+GS&S is the U.S. Department of Defense’s largest performance-based logistics contractor and an industry leader in providing sustainment solutions for Boeing and select non-Boeing platforms.

 GS&S provides enduring support that begins at product inception and continues until the product retires from service.
 GS&S has more than 16,000 employees working in 295 locations around the world working to provide customers with unparalleled readiness and total life cycle solutions, including operations in Australia, Saudi Arabia and the United Kingdom.